 - 1. The suit premises are currently occupied by me and my siblings plus the monthly tenants including the Applicant. - 2.
 The respondent has no rights/authority whatsoever to deal with the suit land as the same belongs to the estate of the late Lubega John Baptist. - 3.
-There exists a tenancy agreement between the applicant and the late Lubega John Baptist entered into in 2017, the same has never been revoked and the applicant has genuinely paid his rent as it falls due. - 4.
-The respondent and the estate of the late Lubega have a land dispute in court at High Court of Kampala Land Division. - 5.
-There is an injunction restraining the respondent from dealing with the suit premises till the hearing and determination of C.S No. 183 of 2015.
+There exists a tenancy agreement between the applicant and the late Lubega John Baptist entered into in 2017 and the same has never been revoked and the applicant has genuinely paid his rent as it falls due.

+- 4. The respondent and the estate of the late Lubega have a land dispute at High Court of Kampala Land Division. - 5.
+There is an injunction restraining the respondent from dealing with the suit premises till the hearing and determination of C.S No. 183 of 2015. - 6.
+The consent judgment that the Respondent used to claim ownership of the suit land was cancelled for being obtained fraudulently.